-Our integrated report is published annually and covers INTEGRATED REPORT the full scope of University operations over the reporting period, I January to 31 December 2017.
-To this we add a The Rectorate is closely involved in writing and compiling few months more - until March 2018 - to enable us to the annual integrated report.
-Our Audit and Risk Committee include all our graduation data for the year under review. of Council examines the report and, with adjustments, recommends the report for tabling at the University Council To show the members who approved this annual integrated report, we present the University Council as at 18 June meeting in June, where the report is considered and finally 2018, listing the outgoing members who were active in 2017 approved for publication.
+Our integrated report is published annually and covers the full scope of University operations over the reporting period, I January to 31 December 2017.
+To this we add a few months more - until March 2018 - to enable us to include all our graduation data for the year under review.
+To show the members who approved this annual integrated report, we present the University Council as at 18 June 2018, listing the outgoing members who were active in 2017 too.Our report contains financial facts and figures about our operations over the 2017 financial year, and for the reader's convenience our full financial report is still published as part of our integrated report.
+The University's financial statements, including the subsidiaries, associate companies and trusts, are prepared in accordance with the relevant policies of International Financial Reporting Standards (IFRS), and, like our integrated report, also comply with the Department of Higher Education and Training's Regulations for Reporting by Public Higher Education Institutions as published in the Government Gazette No. 37726 of 9 June 2014.

 You will also find the customary reports of the Chancellor, Chair of the University Council, Rector and Vice-Chancellor, Chief Operating Officer, Vice-Rectors, and Deans of faculties on their fields of care and supervision.
 Most of these reports however now highlight the value created over the reporting period in line with selected strategic priorities identified in the University's future-focused Intent and Strategy document for 2013-2018.
 This focus on value accords with the principles provided by the International Framework of the International Integrated Reporting Council (IIRC), which believes that "communication about value creation should be the next step in the evolution of corporate reporting".
 It also accords with the King Code of Governance Principles and the King Report on Governance (King III), arguably the world's leading corporate governance standard.
-We have also made a start on implementing the newly published King IV code.
+We have also made a start on implementing the newly published King